sashakaplan1/sashaGIS/README.md

   <img src="https://user-images.githubusercontent.com/96799772/147711093-6eaae2f3-f674-4469-bcb1-58d970fb9ad3.png"/>
 </p>

-* Using the network analysis tool, a transporation route was identfied
+* Research question: What is the fastest route between four stops in the greater San Francisco area?
-* The transporation route included four stops in the greater San Francisco area
+* Data / Methodology: Roads shapefile, the networking was done using the network analysis tool
-* The quickest route was found as a result
+* This example was included in my portfolio to demonstrate the role of GIS in trnasporation and planning routes

 # Project 5: Comparing Watersheds - Laguna Beach, CA